 The Most Common Arrow Storage Unit

-Many people use bow cases to transport their archery gear around, but if you've got a lot of arrows—or if you've simply used up all the arrow storage in your bow case—you'll need additional storage.
+Many people use bow cases to transport their archery gear around, but if you’ve got a lot of arrows—or if you’ve simply used up all the arrow storage in your bow case—you may need additional storage.

 When that happens, you’ve basically got two options: arrow cases and arrow tubes.
 In the section below, I’ll review the ones that I like, and then I’ll go over some ideas about which might be right for you.

 Should I Use a Case or a Tube?

 The Good: Many arrow tubes are adjustable, meaning you can store arrows of different lengths.
 That can be a great thing, especially if you’re sharing the tube with someone.
 Tubes usually come with a strap, too, so they’re easy to tote around—there’s a range near me that I can walk to, so having a strap is a great option for me.

 The Bad: The only drawback to arrow tubes is that your arrows can get jostled around.
 That can be an issue, especially if you’re using feather vanes, which are delicate and can get damaged.
 Luckily, there are certain models (like the October Mountain holder that I reviewed below) that have an internal organizer, so that’s not always an issue.
 That said—if you go through your arrows pretty quickly anyway, it may not matter too much.